Eval Criteria # 13

 Can content objects be organized into a hierarchy?

 We’ve talked a bit about relationships between content objects via referential attributes.
-But there’s another object relationship so common it’s frequently built-in as a core feature: a parent-child relationship, in the form of an overarching content tree.
+But there’s another object relationship so common it’s frequently built-in as a core feature: a parent-child relationship, in the form of an overarching @term:"content tree”.

 A content tree is a group of content objects organized into a hierarchy.
-One content object is the content root, and it contains one or more child objects, each of which might also have child objects, and so on “down” the tree.
+One content object is the @term:"content root”, and it contains one or more child objects, each of which might also have child objects, and so on “down” the tree.